rbtote/AGRO/README.md

 # AGRO COMPILER

-## SECOND DELIVERY 2
+## THIRD DELIVERY

-This version includes changes in grammar according to a basic variable, function and object declaration.
-We have created a SymbolTable class that implements an infinite recursive linear scope, in which every scope has a pointer to it's parent scope.
+This version includes 3 new classes to handle our first code generation behaviours, we have set the neuralgic spots in the grammar sintax, for the linear stautes (variables, arithmetic assignments)

 ## TODO

-* Explore code generation and memory in general to store variable values, class contents, function content, and object content.
+* Generate GOTOS and print/input Quads
+* Cleanup the cube class
+* Check representation of the temporal variables
+* Error handling